 void.

-Therefore, in a class the operator delete
+Therefore, in a class the operator delete may be overloaded using the

 following prototype: